Important information for applicants

 - well-recognised cultural and artistic journals (for specific criteria, please consult the factsheet on magazine promotion).

-On request by Swiss or international publishers, Pro Helvetia supports the translation of works by Swiss authors on topics of Swiss culture, art and folk culture from a contemporary perspective.
+On request by Swiss or international publishers, Pro Helvetia supports the translation of theme-based works by Swiss authors on socially relevant cultural topics.
+The topics of works by Swiss authors do not necessarily have to relate to Switzerland.

 2.1.3 Exhibitions and events on topics of everyday and folk culture in Switzerland